Skip to content Skip to main navigation Report an accessibility issue

 Thesis title: “Kinetics and phase stability of nano-scale precipitates in Fe-based binary alloys during ion irradiations”

 Yajie Zhao is from China and joined Dr. Zinkle’s research group in the Fall 2016.
 She graduated with a B.S degree in materials science and engineering from the University of Science and Technology Beijing.
 Her PhD research focused on the formation of Cr-enriched alpha prime precipitates in Fe-Cr alloys after heavy ion irradiation.
-She is currently employed at Oak Ridge National Laboratory.
+Following completion of here PhD, Yajie was a postdoctoral research associate at Oak Ridge National Laboratory.
+She is currently employed as a postdoc in the Department of Nuclear Engineering at University of Tennessee, Knoxville.

 Pengcheng Zhu